Don Felder: Early life

+Career

 Early bands

-Around that time, he met Bernie Leadon who later became one of the founding members of the Eagles.
+Around that time, he met Bernie Leadon, who later became one of the founding members of the Eagles.
 Leadon replaced Stephen Stills in the Continentals, which eventually changed its name to the Maundy Quintet.
 Felder and Leadon both attended Gainesville High School.
-Felder gave guitar lessons at a local music shop for about 18 months, at which time Felder also learned how to play slide guitar from Duane Allman.
-Although Felder claimed that he taught a young Tom Petty how to play the guitar, Petty denied that he was ever taught the guitar by Felder, but did acknowledge that he learned the piano.
+Felder gave guitar lessons at a local music shop for about 18 months, at which time he also learned how to play slide guitar from Duane Allman.
+Although Felder claimed that he taught a young Tom Petty how to play the guitar, Petty said that he was never taught the guitar by Felder, clarifying that Felder instead taught him how to play piano.

-The Maundy Quintet recorded and released a 45 rpm single on the Tampa-based Paris Tower label in 1967, which received airplay in north-central Florida.
+The Maundy Quintet recorded and released a 45-rpm single on the Tampa-based Paris Tower label in 1967, which received airplay in north-central Florida.

 After the Maundy Quintet broke up, Felder went to Manhattan, New York City, with a band called Flow, which released a self-titled improvisational rock fusion album in 1970.
-The 1970 Flow album has the distinction of being among the first issued on the newly independent CTI Records label, founded by noted jazz producer Creed Taylor.
+The 1970 Flow album has the distinction of being among the first issued on the newly independent CTI Records label, founded by jazz producer Creed Taylor.
 While in New York, Felder improved his mastery of improvisation on the guitar and learned various styles.
 After Flow broke up, Felder moved to Boston where he got a job in a recording studio.

 In 1973, Felder moved to Los Angeles where he was hired as guitar player for a tour by David Blue, replacing David Lindley who was touring with Crosby & Nash.
 He helped Blue put together a tour, during which they opened at a few Crosby and Nash shows in November 1973 and for Neil Young at the opening of the Roxy Theatre.
 Once again, Felder replaced Lindley, this time in Crosby & Nash's band when Lindley fell ill.
 He would also jam from time to time with the Eagles in their rehearsal space.

 In 1974, he featured on the Michael Dinner album The Great Pretender.